Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 5. As a new user of this website, I want to easily find a way to contact you
-    - the user can find the contact information on the first page under the"Contact" section.
+    - the user can find the contact information on the Home page under the "Contact" section.
 But it can also open the "Contact Us" page where there is a contact form where each user can fill out a form and send an inquiry to a beautician

 <p align="center">
 <img src="assets/images/readme/contact-section2.png" width="700" height="100%">